Retractors in local positive logic: Local positive types

-Thus, for any choice of locality relations $\dd$, there is some $\psi_\dd(x,z)\in q$ such that $\neg\exists x,y,z\, \psi_\dd(x,z)\wedge\varphi(y)\wedge\dd(x,y)\in\theory$ --- where the existential quantifier ranges only on the variables that actually appears in the formula.
-Now, note that $\exists z\, \psi_\dd(x,z)\in p$.
-Thus, we conclude that $p$ contradicts $\exists y\, \dd(x,y)\wedge\varphi(y)$ for any choice of $\dd$.
-In other words, $p$ and $\exists y\, \varphi(y)$ are incompatible. \end{proof}
+Thus, for any choice of locality relations $\dd$, there is some $\psi_\dd(x,z)\in q$ such that $\neg\exists x y z\mathrel{} (\psi_\dd(x,z)\wedge\varphi(y)\wedge\dd(x,y))\in\theory$ --- where the existential quantifier ranges only on the variables that actually appears in the formula.
+Now, note that $\exists z\mathrel{} \psi_\dd(x,z)\in p$.
+Thus, we conclude that $p$ contradicts $\exists y\mathrel{} (\dd(x,y)\wedge\varphi(y))$ for any choice of $\dd$.
+In other words, $p$ and $\exists y\mathrel{} \varphi(y)$ are incompatible. \end{proof}

-On the other hand, we have the following characterisation of the local joint property in terms of compatibility. \begin{lem} A local negative theory $\theory$ has the local joint property if and only if any two local positive types on pointed variables are compatible. \end{lem} \begin{proof} One direction is obvious.
-Let $p(x)$ and $q(y)$ be local positive types on pointed variables.
-By definition, $p$ and $q$ are realised in some $A,B\models\theory$.
-If $\theory$ has the local joint property, there are homomorphisms $f\map A\to M$ and $g\map B\to M$ to $M\models \theory$.
+On the other hand, we have the following characterisation of the \gls{LJCP} in terms of compatibility. \begin{lem} A local negative theory $\theory$ has the \gls{LJCP} if and only if any two \glspl{lp type} on minimal pointed variables are compatible. \end{lem} \begin{proof} One direction is obvious.
+Let $p(x)$ and $q(y)$ be \glspl{lp type} on pointed variables.
+By definition, $p$ and $q$ are realised in some $A,B\models_\lang\theory$.
+If $\theory$ has the \gls{LJCP}, there are homomorphisms $f\map A\to M$ and $g\map B\to M$ to $M\models_\lang \theory$.
 Then, as homomorphisms preserve satisfaction of positive formulas, $M$ realises $p$ and $q$.